Conversational Marketing Definition

 Today, nobody thinks of marketing as a “welcome guest.”
 And that’s a result of the impersonal approach we’ve been taking for so long — an approach that values measurement and tracking and form-fills over creating an incredible buying experience.

-3. Capture, Qualify, Connect: The Conversational Marketing Methodology
+3. Capture, Qualify, Connect: The Conversational Marketing Strategy & Methodology

 Look, we get it: Conversational marketing can sound great in theory, but when it comes to actually doing it, the details can become fuzzy.

 That’s why we created a methodology that shows you — step by step — how to use conversational marketing to turn visitors into leads, lead into opportunities, and opportunities into customers.

 For the past decade, marketers have been pouring tons of time and energy into SEO and driving more traffic to their sites…only to make everyone fill out the same-old lead capture form.

 With conversational marketing, you replace the forms on your website with conversations.
 Specifically, you can use real-time messaging and/or an intelligent chatbot — both of which can be shown to specific visitors (or displayed on specific pages) based on the criteria you set.